 When Will the Fantastic Four Be Revealed?

 Yet that doesn’t mean the team won’t be introduced before that.
-With WandaVision set to open up the Marvel Cinematic Universe with the idea of multiverses, many have theorized that the way to bring Fantastic Four into the Marvel Cinematic Universe would be simply by plucking them out from another universe.
-But considering Watts already works on the Spider-Man franchise, it would make quite a bit of sense for the Fantastic Four to make their debut in Spider-Man 3.
+With WandaVision opening up the Marvel Cinematic Universe with the idea of multiverses, many have theorized that the way to bring Fantastic Four into the Marvel Cinematic Universe would be simply by plucking them out from another universe.

 On the other hand, there are a few other options that would likely be closer to the Fantastic Four’s own film.
 Doctor Strange in the Multiverse of Madness implies the multiverse insanity right there in the name, and while Spider-Man 3 will bring characters from the past into the present, the film may already be too packed to also include the Fantastic Four.

-But at this point, it seems likely that we will be introduced to the Fantastic Four in some capacity prior to 2022’s Ant-Man and the Wasp: Quantumania.
+But at this point, it seems likely that we will be introduced to the Fantastic Four in some capacity around the time of 2023’s Ant-Man and the Wasp: Quantumania.
 Marvel has announced that Jonathan Majors, star of HBO’s Lovecraft Country and The Last Black Man in San Francisco, will be playing Kang the Conquerer in the third Ant-Man film.
 Considering Kang the Conquerer was introduced in a Fantastic Four comic and was a major enemy of the foursome, it would seem strange for the Fantastic Four to not be around close to the time that Kang is introduced.

 When Is Fantastic Four Coming Out?